How Much Does a Wheelchair Ramp Cost in 2025?

 Written by HomeAdvisor.

-The cost of a wheelchair ramp, fully installed by a pro, falls between $1,035 and $3,350, with a national average of $2,193.
-Your wheelchair ramp installation cost will vary depending on the material, type, and local labor rates.
+The cost of a wheelchair ramp fully installed by a pro falls between $1,061 and $3,409, with a national average of $2,235.
+The installation cost varies depending on the ramp material, type, length, and local labor rates.
 On the low end, a short wheelchair ramp might cost $200, while a long ramp could reach $8,000 or more.

 Ramps offer wheelchair users more accessibility, but only if constructed properly.
-Some can be difficult to use or even dangerous if installed improperly, so it’s important to hire a professional who’s experienced and familiar with the Americans with Disabilities Act (ADA) guidelines.
-Below, we’ll explore average wheelchair ramp prices and cost factors that can affect your total.
+Some can be difficult to use or even dangerous if installed improperly, so it’s essential to hire a professional who’s experienced and familiar with the Americans with Disabilities Act (ADA) guidelines.

 Wheelchair Ramp Cost Calculator